 Georgia citizenship for Armenians

-Armenians can acquire Georgian citizenship by naturalization.
+Armenians can acquire Georgian citizenship by naturalization and this can be an important goal for many of those who decide to immigrate to Georgia from Armenia.
 The ordinary procedure has the following requirements:

 - Minimum residence period: an Armenian must have lived continuously in Georgia for at least 5 years before applying for citizenship;